Our medicines safety optimisation and improvement programme aims to help patients get the maximum benefit from their medicines and reduce waste.

 The West of England AHSN are the regional agents for the delivery of the national Medicines Safety Improvement Programme (MedSIP).
 Read more about the Medicines Safety Improvement Programme here.

-Our commission has an overarching aim to reduce medication related harm in Health and Social Care, focusing on high risk drugs, situations and vulnerable patients.
 The programme will contribute to the WHO Challenge target (2017) to reduce severe avoidable medication related harm globally by 50% over five years.
 Our initial focus is on two primary drivers; improve the safety of medicines administrations in care homes and reduce inappropriate high-dose opiate prescriptions for non-cancer pain.